ericabxy/srd20/_srd/PsionicPowersD-F.markdown

 **Power Points:** 13

-With *decerebrate, *you selectively remove a portion of the subject's brain stem.
+With *decerebrate*, you selectively remove a portion of the subject's brain stem.
 The creature loses all cerebral function, vision, hearing, and other sensory abilities, and all voluntary motor activity.
 The subject becomes limp and unresponsive.
-Without extreme measures, such as *greater restoration *or some other suitable effect of 7th level or higher, the creature perishes in 1d4 days.
+Without extreme measures, such as *greater restoration* or some other suitable effect of 7th level or higher, the creature perishes in 1d4 days.

-# Déjà Vu
+### Déjà Vu

 Telepathy \[Mind-Affecting\]